 so that baby will not develop nipple confusion?

 Let me share a few tips with you.

-- Use newborn flow teat as long as possible, and increase the nipple size gradually once baby refuses the slowest flow.
-I found this method extremely useful in keeping baby to be patient at breast.
-Breast milk flow is not instant like bottle feeding, and that’s why you want your baby to work slightly harder in sucking the milk out of the bottle, just like how she works hard while nursing at breast.
+- Use newborn flow teat as long as possible, and increase the nipple size gradually once the baby refuses the slowest flow.
+I found this method extremely useful in keeping the baby to be patient at the breast.
+Breast milk flow is not instant like bottle feeding, and that’s why you want your baby to work slightly harder in sucking the milk out of the bottle, just like how she works hard while nursing at the breast.

-- Use paced bottle feeding technique to avoid over feeding.
+- Use paced bottle feeding technique to avoid overfeeding.
 More and more lactation consultants recommend paced bottle feeding to feed a breastfed baby.
 This is simply to emulate how the baby usually nurses from the breast.